 New Zealand does not have an alternative dispute resolution regime covering tax matters.

 Any taxpayer can apply for a binding ruling, seeking IR’s confirmation that the taxpayer’s interpretation of tax law applicable to a specified actual or contemplated transaction is correct.
 However, this is an expensive and time-consuming process, requiring in-depth analysis of tax law.
-As a result, IR recommends using a tax professional.
-Therefore, most binding rulings are sought for complicated matters with substantial sums in issue.
-A binding ruling is binding on IR and, therefore, it is crucial that the facts and law of the situation are very clearly explained in the ruling application and followed to avoid a later reversal.
-IR is not bound by a ruling if the facts of the arrangement as implemented materially differ from those in the ruling, or if there has been an omission or misrepresentation by the applicant, or if assumptions prove to be incorrect or a stated condition is not complied with.
+As a result, IR recommends using a tax professional and most binding rulings are therefore sought for complicated matters involving substantial sums.
+A binding ruling is binding on IR and, therefore, it is crucial that the facts and law of the situation are very clearly explained in the ruling application and then followed to avoid a later reversal.
+IR is not bound by a ruling if the facts of the arrangement as implemented materially differ from those in the ruling, or if there has been an omission or misrepresentation by the applicant, or if assumptions prove to be incorrect, or a stated condition is not complied with.
 While IR must otherwise comply with a binding ruling, the taxpayer can dispense with it at any time.

-Because of the barriers to obtaining binding rulings, IR introduced "short-process rulings".
-Short process rulings have been available since 1 October 2019.
-Taxpayers with an annual gross income of NZD20 million or less can apply for a short process ruling.
+Because of the barriers to obtaining binding rulings, IR introduced “short-process rulings”.
+Short-process rulings have been available since 1 October 2019.
+Taxpayers with an annual gross income of NZD20 million or less can apply for a short-process ruling.
 The query must relate to less than NZD1 million of tax, and to only one type of tax.
-At the time of writing (May 2021), a short-process ruling costs NZD2,000 and takes about six weeks from submission to IR to the ruling being issued.
-For small and medium sized businesses, which short-process rulings target, short-process rulings offer certainty without the cost of the binding ruling process.
+At the time of writing (April 2023), a short-process ruling costs NZD2,000 and takes about six weeks from submission to IR to the ruling being issued.
+For small and medium-sized businesses, which short-process rulings target, short-process rulings offer certainty without the cost of the binding ruling process.

 New Zealand does not have an alternative dispute resolution regime covering tax matters.